-Figure 4-86 Reboot the Router
+Figure 4-79 Reboot the router

-Some settings of the Router will take effect only after rebooting, which include
+Some settings of the router will take effect only after rebooting, which include

-- Change the LAN IP Address (system will reboot automatically). - Change the DHCP Settings. - Change the Working Modes. - Change the Web Management Port. - Upgrade the firmware of the Router (system will reboot automatically). - Restore the Router's settings to factory defaults (system will reboot automatically).

-Update the configuration with the file (system will reboot automatically.
+- Change the LAN IP Address (system will reboot automatically). - Change the DHCP Settings. - Change the Wireless configurations. - Change the Web Management Port. - Upgrade the firmware of the router (system will reboot automatically). - Restore the router's settings to factory defaults (system will reboot automatically). - Update the configuration with the file (system will reboot automatically.

-4.17.7 Password
+4.16.7 Password

-Choose menu "System Tools → Password", you can change the factory default user name and password of the Router in the next screen as shown in Figure 4-87.
+Choose menu "System Tools $\rightarrow$ Password", you can change the factory default user name and password of the router in the next screen as shown in Figure 4-77.

 Password

-The username and password must no t exceed 14 characters in length and must not include any spaces!
+The username and password must i not exceed 14 characters in length and must not include any spaces!

 Old User Name:

-Old Oser Name:

 Old Password:

 New User Name:

 New Password:

 Confirm New Password:

-Committi New Password.

 Save Clear All

-Olcai All

-Figure 4-87 Password
+Figure 4-80 Password

-It is strongly recommended that you should change the factory default user name and password of the Router, because all users who try to access the Router's Web-based utility or Quick Setup will be prompted for the Router's default user name and password.
+It is strongly recommended that you should change the factory default user name and password of the router, because all users who try to access the router's Web-based utility or Quick Setup will be prompted for the router's default user name and password.